See here for the current or recent model call.

 - Manicured, average, and weathered

-- Japanese, expatriate, anyone
+- Japanese, tourists, expatriates, anyone

-Small businesses like fresh food stores, clothing stores, offices, homes, doctor surgeries, public parks, beaches, anywhere.
+Street, tourism sites, small businesses like fresh food stores, clothing stores, offices, homes, doctor surgeries, public parks, beaches, anywhere.
 I shoot mainly in Nagoya and Tokyo Japan, and I occasionally travel to other cities and countries.

 What is needed?